Flint Hills: Environment

 Due to shallow outcroppings of limestone and chert that lay just underneath the soil surface, corn and wheat farming were not practical over much of the area since plowing the land wasn't feasible.
 For this reason, cattle ranching became the main agricultural activity in the region.

-Never having been ploughed over and sparsely developed, the Flint Hills represent the last expanse of intact tallgrass prairie in the nation.
-They present the best opportunity for sustained preservation of this unique habitat that once covered the vast Great Plains.
+Never having been ploughed over and sparsely developed, the Flint Hills represent the last expanse of intact tall grass prairie in the nation.
+They offer the most viable opportunity to preserve the physical geography and native landscapes that once covered the Great Plains.
 Most of the plains, such as the Central tall grasslands to the north, have better soil than the Flint Hills and a richer plant cover, but have almost entirely been converted to farmland.